ohyeah2389/Open-Madness-Track-Tools/Documentation/Tutorial.md

 - MTX Operations
 	- Allows saving and loading of loose MTX files to and from the current Blender material.
 This UI has been designed to closely mirror the MTX file format and therefore isn't the most visual or intuitive.
 Designing and configuring shaders may require trial and error until you gain experience with which shader does what and what options are available for each shader.
 The demo project contains preconfigured shaders for its used materials.
+# Step 4: Design the AIW Data
+placeholder...
-# Step 4: Export the Track Model
+# Step 5: Export the Track Model
 As was covered in step 1, there are many files we must create using the toolkit.
 The following substeps will cover how to create each of the required files, in suggested order, using the tools in the toolkit.
-## Step 4.1: Cook the Physics Mesh
+## Step 5.1: Cook the Physics Mesh
 In your Blender project (which should be organized into collections), deactivate all collections containing objects that should not contribute to the collision surfaces of the track.
 Leave only the meshes such as the high-resolution road meshes, grass meshes, and invisible wall meshes.
 The CSM we'll be preparing stores each mesh's material index beside it in the binary content.
 Creation of the CSM will be through the provided tool `PhysicsMeshCooker.exe`.
 It takes two arguments as input: a path to an input OBJ file and a path to an output CSM file.
 `PhysicsMeshCooker.exe` expects an OBJ mesh with each mesh having a prefixed name corresponding to the material index of that element.
 While the final material index is numeric, the tool checks for a certain name string from the game's master physics material list.
 Similar to how Assetto Corsa needs each mesh to be prefixed with `1ROAD_` or `1GRASS_` to index to both the master and custom `surfaces.ini` files, this checks for meshes to be prefixed with names such as `ROADS_` or `GRASS_` to reference to that master material list, embedded as a look-up table.